5 Star Weekend Public Walking Tours

 End your day like a real Ivy Leaguer with a specialty sub at Hoagie Haven - locals call it "Haven" but many locals don't know it was originally supposed to be named Hoagie Heaven but the founders made a slight mistake in spelling!
 See?
 You're a bonafide Princeton local!

-Since you're now an expert on Princeton, it's time to switch up the pace!
+Since you've taken two tours of Princeton, you are now an expert on Princeton so it's time to switch up the pace!
 For more visual delights, head to Grounds for Sculpture at 18 Fairgrounds Road Hamilton Township, NJ 08619 to see J Seward Johnson's 42 acre sculpture park!
 On the tour, you'll learn a Princeton University student invented the curve ball, so you may want to head to see a Trenton Thunder Baseball Game at One Thunder Road (or 50 Riverview Plaza) Trenton, NJ 08611.
 On the tour, you'll learn at one time Princeton had more millionaires than any other city in America.
 Our customers love biking and hiking where "the richest girl in the world" lived in the 1920's at Duke Farms 1112 Duke Parkway West in Hillsborough, N.J.
 If you love antiquing, it doesn't get any better than the waterfront towns of Lambertville, NJ or New Hope, PA!
 All of these places are within a 30 minute drive of downtown Princeton!